Jeana-T/budgetbabe/README.md

-# budgetbabe
+# Budget Babe
-budget tracker chrome extension
+A budget tracker Google Chrome extension

 ## Inspiration
   As almost-broke college students, we saw a lack of financial and budgeting literacy for people in the gen-z community